 After a storm, your roof might appear fine, but hidden damage can lead to serious problems if ignored.
-Here’s what you need to know:

 - Signs of Roof Damage: Missing shingles, dents in gutters, water stains on ceilings, or a musty smell in the attic are common indicators.